erictonian/Project1-BigHero6/README.md

 This project will examine the relationship between property values and racial demographics in the zip codes areas of Austin, TX from 2011-2017.

 ### Hypothesis
-H-Null: Rising property values do not signal any changes in the racial makeup of the zip code areas within Austin.
+H-Null: If property values rise within Austin (by zip code area), then there will be no changes of the diversity index.

-H-Alt: Rising property values in Austin are correlated with zip code areas becoming less diverse over time.
+H-Alt: If property values rise within Austin (by zip code area), then the diversity index will show significant negative changes.

 ### Data Sources
 Zillow Home Value Index (ZHVI) for All Homes - Time Series, 1996-2018 (https://www.zillow.com/research/data/)